Fujiwara no Akihira: Life

 Among his children were and Fujiwara no Atsumitsu.

-According to the Chokusen Sakusha Burui (勅撰作者部類), he died on the 18th day of the tenth month in Jiryaku 2 (November 14, 1066).
-In his article on Akihira for the Nihon Koten Bungaku Daijiten, suggests that he may have been 78 (by Japanese reckoning) at the time of his death.
+According to the Chokusen Sakusha Burui (勅撰作者部類), he died on the 18th day of the tenth month of Jiryaku 2 (November 14, 1066).
+In his article on Akihira for the Nihon Koten Bungaku Daijiten, suggests that he may have been 78 years old at the time of his death when calculated using Japanese age reckoning.

+Poetry

+Akihira was known as a poet of kanshi, Chinese-style poetry composed by Japanese scholars during the Heian period.
+Kanshi formed an important part of court literary culture and was often produced by aristocrats educated in Chinese literature and Confucian classics.